esarf/datacamp-kit/README.md

 **Authors** : Selma Bouchta, Ryan Boustany, Paul Couairon, Loïc Jourdan, Emma Sarfati
 **Teachers** : Alexandre Gramfort (*INRIA*), Thomas Moreau (*INRIA*)

-In this challenge we aimed to predict the rent values in Paris thanks to diverse data such as schools, crimes or event.
+In this challenge we aimed to predict the rent values in Paris thanks to diverse data such as schools, crimes or characteristics of the apartments.
 The notebook containing the description of the data and the challenge is available [here](https://github.com/esarf/datacamp-loyers/blob/main/starting_kit.ipynb).

 ## Installation
  - install `ramp-workflow` library